jandom/jandom/_posts/2020-03-14-rescuing-a-decade-old-scientific-database.md

 The entire cost for us to run this operation is 35$ / month, aka peanuts.
 Using tools such a pulumi, the infrastructure can be quickl spun-up and modified.
 The pulumi program presented here was written in typescript but SDKs for most popular languages exist (including Python).
+Scientific community could run many more pieces of infrastructure for less, in a more maintainable fashion using cloud providers and declarative infrastructure.